What is a Purpose of Payment (POP) code?

 Countries that require a POP code

-Click on the country that you are sending a payment to from the list below and find the code that matches the underlying reason for your payment.
+Select the country that you’re sending a payment to and find the code that matches the reason for your payment.

 How to include a POP code in your international payment